Our Guides Set Us Apart

 Hannah and Trent met, fell in love, and married in Seward and are endlessly grateful to call this little slice of Alaska home.
 Both spent many years guiding internationally from New Zealand to Uganda and consider Seward and the surrounding area one of the most beautiful places in the world.

 They’re passionate about regenerative tourism, keeping tourism dollars in the Seward community, and taking good care of their guests and guides.
-You can find them answering calls in the office, leading multi-day trips in the fjords, hosting the Seward Farmers Market, or walking their sweet pup, Miss Jones, around town.
+You can find them answering calls in the office, hosting the Seward Farmers Market, walking their sweet 16 yo pup, Miss Jones, around town, or most recently, stumbling along the path of new parenthood with their incredible daughter, Nara.

 Laban Wenger